 Students from this joint-degree program earn a Master of Social Work degree from the Brown School and a Master of Architecture or a Master of Urban Design degree from the Sam Fox School of Design & Visual Arts.

-Students entering the MArch 2 program who have also been admitted to the MSW program will need 3.5 to 4 academic years of study split between the Graduate School of Architecture & Urban Design and the Brown School.
+Students entering the MArch 2 program who have also been admitted to the MSW program will need three and a half to four academic years of study split between the Graduate School of Architecture & Urban Design and the Brown School.

 Students admitted to the MUD/MSW program spend a minimum of two semesters in the Graduate School of Architecture & Urban Design completing the Master of Urban Design requirements and four semesters in the Brown School completing the MSW requirements.